 Check the version of your new conda installation:

-If you got a conda version, then you are ready for the next step!
+If you got a conda version, then you are ready to use conda!

 conda config --add channels defaults conda config --add channels bioconda conda config --add channels conda-forge